Pauli-Group/wallet_cli/README.md

 # Use Recovery Keys
     npm start recover <path to wallet file>

+# Execute Arbitrary Calls Via Anchor Wallet
+    npm start execute <path to wallet file> <address of contract to call> <signature of function to call> <json file describing contract> <arguments to pass to function call>

 Things this repo does:
 - [x] buy a new Lamport Wallet